inferiorhumanorgans/weathering/STORY.md

   * I should be able to deploy to systems with limited memory

+  * I should not have to punch a bunch of holes in the firewall to support the workers

 * As an application developer I expect to be the end user of this CI system.

   * I should be able to use one instance of the CI system to manage multiple branches within a project as well as multiple projects.